Lawyer fined $2,500 for scratching man's car

 The court heard that Chang's mother-in-law died on Feb 21.

-In a statement on Friday, the Law Society said that it is not privy to information of the particulars of the charges against Chang.
+In a statement yesterday, the Law Society said that it is not privy to information on the particulars of the charges against Chang.

 Its spokesman added: "Once the court proceeding is concluded, the Law Society will review the facts of the matter to determine if disciplinary action is necessary."